An Apology for Emotion

 Click to view the full calendar!

-Unitarian Universalism has been called "a thinking" religion, and our fifth source urges us to "heed the guidance of reason."
-This aversion to emotions runs the risk of ignoring their importance in our daily lives.
+Unitarian Universalism has been called "a thinking religion," and our fifth source urges us to "heed the guidance of reason."
+This apparent slight to emotion runs the risk of ignoring emotion's importance in our daily lives.
 The last decade has seen a revolution in the field of neurobiology, revealing the important role emotion plays in making both good and bad decisions.
-Drawing on clinical evidence (fMRI studies), psychological theory (EIQ or "emotional intelligence"), and personal experience (dream journaling), we will see how we short-shrift ourselves by treating emotions as "demons" to be dismissed, controlled, or overruled by logic, making possible a more integrated understanding of ourselves.
+Drawing on clinical evidence (fMRI studies), psychological theory (EIQ or "emotional intelligence"), and personal experience (dream journaling), we will see how we short-shrift ourselves if we treat emotions as "demons" to be dismissed, controlled, or overruled by logic.
+A balance between reasonand emotions makes possible a more integrated understanding of ourselves and our relationships with our fellow humans.

 Our speaker this morning is Bob Clegg.
 Bob Clegg is a member of All Souls Waccamaw UUs of Myrtle Beach, SC.
 He holds a Ph.D. in Chemistry and a Master of Divinity degree and is at Aspirant status in the UUA’s Ministerial Fellowship process.
-In professional life, Bob was a homeless person, then respiratory therapist, then a scientist, and finally a nonprofit leader.
-Now retired, he volunteers for several voluntary associations that work for economic justice, and as treasurer for an Horry County Council candidate.
+In professional life, Bob was a homeless person, then a respiratory therapist, then a scientist, and finally a nonprofit leader.
+Now retired, he volunteers for several voluntary associations concerned with economic justice and as treasurer for an Horry County Council candidate.
 Bob and his wife Connie live with their dog Yancey in rural Horry County.

 The service will begin at 11:00 a.m. and will be available on Facebook Live.
 To participate remotely, go to the ASWUU Facebook page and click the Live link.